Aloha Stadium becomes new home for unused rental vehicles

 “I don’t think it was ever necessary,” Chan said.

-Last week, Maj.
-Gen. Kenneth Hara, “incident commander” of Hawaii’s coronavirus response, announced that alternate sites were being considered to distribute key items such as toilet paper, hand sanitizer and other items in high demand to take the load off of retailers and to get products to senior citizens.
+Last week Maj.
+Gen. Kenneth Hara, “incident commander” of Hawaii’s coronavirus response, announced that alternate sites were being considered to distribute key items such as toilet paper, hand sanitizer and other items in high demand to take the load off of retailers and to get products to seniors.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.